Partick: History

 Although Partick remained a village until the middle of the 18th century, it is an ancient place.
 The Kings of Strathclyde had a residence there, and in 1136 David I (1124–1153) granted the lands of Perdyc to the see of Glasgow.
 The Bishops of Glasgow had a country seat in Partick.
 It was later the site of Partick Castle, a country home of George Hutcheson (demolished 1836).
 The burgh, which had its headquarters at Partick Burgh Hall, was annexed by Glasgow in 1912.

-Areas
+Geography

+Locality

 It is historically divided into three social areas; south of Dumbarton Road, north of Dumbarton Road and the Partick Hill grand villas.
 Being within the sphere of influence of the University of Glasgow and neighbouring Glasgow's salubrious "West End" it has a high student population.
 Traditional industries for the area were shipbuilding and the huge Meadowside Granary (recently demolished to make way for the new Glasgow Harbour residential development) employed many residents also.
 The main street in Partick, Dumbarton Road, has a number of services for residents to use.